Carrying excess weight can make menopausal symptoms worse – according to a new study.

 It was discovered that women with larger BMIs were more prone to hot flushes and night sweats – a phenomenon known as the thermoregulatory theory, as the fat acts as an insulation.

 Hot flushes and night sweats – also known as 'vasomotor symptoms' - cause menopausal women a lot of problems, including insomnia and a lack of confidence.

 The good news is, this means losing weight can help cut down these unpleasant symptoms of menopause.

 Menopause expert explains how to cope

-According to Miss Tania Adib, consultant gynaecologist of Twenty-five Harley Street and a menopause expert there are other ways to help ease the side-effects that come with the change.
+According to Miss Tania Adib, consultant gynaecologist a menopause expert there are other ways to help ease the side-effects that come with the change.
 She commented: “A hundred years ago, women didn't live much past the age of 50, so the menopause was not such an issue.
 However, now we’re living longer it’s important we find ways to manage this time of life.”

-Miss Adib, who runs the Menopause Clinic at twenty-five Harley Street added: “Hormone Replacement Therapy can certainly improve symptoms, but many women don’t wish to take it, and wish to find a more natural way to manage the menopause.”
+Miss Adib, who runs a Menopause Clinic in Harley Street added: “Hormone Replacement Therapy can certainly improve symptoms, but many women don’t wish to take it, and wish to find a more natural way to manage the menopause.”